 Top of the pageCheck Your Symptoms

 - Poor cleaning of the area after a bowel movement.
-Itching and discomfort may occur when pieces of stool become trapped in skin folds around the anus.
+Itching and discomfort may happen when pieces of stool become trapped in skin folds around the anus.

-- Medicines, especially medicines that cause diarrhea or constipation, such as antibiotics.
+- Medicines, especially ones that cause diarrhea or constipation.
+Antibiotics are one example.

 - Cleaning of the anus with very hot water and strong soaps.
-The anal area is normally oily, and this barrier protects against the irritation of bowel movements.
-Repeated cleaning or showering will remove these oils and can lead to a cycle of itching and scratching that can be hard to stop.
+The anal area is normally oily.
+This oil barrier protects against the irritation of bowel movements.
+Repeated cleaning or showering will remove these oils.
+It can lead to a cycle of itching and scratching that can be hard to stop.

 - The use of scented toilet paper, scented soap, or ointments (such as those that contain benzocaine).

-- A generalized dry skin condition that affects the entire body.
+- A dry skin condition that affects the whole body.
 This condition is more common in older adults.
-For more information, see the topic Dry Skin and Itching.

 - Hemorrhoids.
-Hemorrhoids are enlarged veins near the lower end of the rectum or outside the anus.
-For more information, see the topic Hemorrhoids.
+These are enlarged veins near the lower end of the rectum or outside the anus.

-- Certain foods, such as coffee, tea, cola, alcoholic beverages, chocolate, tomatoes, spicy foods, and large amounts of vitamin C.
+- Certain foods.
+These foods may include coffee, tea, cola, alcoholic drinks, chocolate, tomatoes, spicy foods, and large amounts of vitamin C.

 Rectal pain may be caused by diarrhea, constipation, or anal itching and scratching.
 Rectal pain caused by these conditions usually goes away when the problem clears up.